rafael-santiago/kryptos/doc/MANUAL.md

 ```

 The function ``kryptos_dh_get_modp_from_params_buf()`` accepts a NULL Q parameter.
 You must pass it as NULL when your domain
 parameter buffer does not contain the Q parameter.
-However be aware that a ``PEM`` buffer containing only P and G parameters
+However, be aware that a ``PEM`` buffer containing only P and G parameters
 implies in an unverified domain parameters buffer.
 The verifying function cannot ascertain anything without Q.
-Due to it you may be using small groups on your DHKE stuff.
+Due to it, you may be using small groups on your DHKE stuff.
 Maybe who have generated the used P and G values was naive or
 malicious.
 Accept domain parameters like these at your own risk.

 Well, I think that we have done with DHKE.
 For awhile let's forget a little about discrete logarithm cryptosystems and dive